 Many Canadians find themselves over-stressed, over-stimulated and under-nourished.
 In these fast modern times, our bodies have been thrown out of balance with nature.
-As a result, many of us may be left with endocannabinoids systems that are out of wack.
+As a result, many of us may have endocannabinoids systems that simply aren’t working fully.

 Clinical Endocannabinoid Deficiency Syndrome (CEDS)

 Clinical Endocannabinoid Deficiency Syndrome is the theory that the stresses of modern life (in addition to genetic causes) are why some people may suffer from a variety of severe or chronic ailments.
-Because of such stresses and inherited genetics, some people may not be capable of producing enough cannabinoids in their body.
+Such stresses and inherited genetics may cause some people to not produce enough cannabinoids in their body.

 If a person is deficient in cannaboids, their body’s endocannabinoid system may lack the tools it needs to maintain a healthy state of balance in the body.
 Over time, this could lead to someone developing severe issues such as: